 Anger and Resentment

 Everyone copes with debt differently.
 While some resort to denial or stress, others resort to anger.
-Some consumers get mad when they see the mailman deliver their bills or lash out at their bosses for not paying them more.
-They also get upset when an unexpected expense arises.
-Essentially, they are living a life filled with anger and frustration.
+You may get mad when you see the mailman deliver your bills or lash out at your bosses for not paying you more.
+You also get upset when an unexpected expense arises.
+Essentially, you are living a life filled with anger and frustration.

 Not only can anger such as this ruin your well-being, but it can also destroy relationships, cause migraines, lead to heart disease, and lower your immune system.

-After someone gets through the anger, stress, and denial stages, they may feel depression begin to set in.
-They may feel hopeless and resort to relieving their feelings with a shopping spree.
+After getting through the anger, stress, and denial stages, you may feel depression begin to set in.
+You may feel hopeless and resort to relieving your feelings with a shopping spree.
 This can become a never-ending cycle of debt and depression.

 But all this does is create more debt, which leads to misery and depression.
 If this sounds cyclical, that’s because it is.
-This cycle leaves people in a state of not caring where their pain comes from – the debt or the depression.
+This cycle leaves you in a state of not caring where your pain comes from – the debt or the depression.
 The good news is this is a cycle that you can break by learning how to eliminate your debt.

 How to Tackle Debt

 Now that you understand the impact debt can have on your mental, physical, and emotional state, you may be wondering what to do.
 You don’t have to let your debt control your life and your happiness.
-There are plenty of things you can do right now to either tackle your current debt or avoid future debt accumulation.
+You can do plenty of things right now to either tackle your current debt or avoid future debt accumulation.

 The act of starting to dig yourself out of a financial hole is a great first step to make you feel better.
 Here are a few suggestions to help you get started on the path toward debt freedom.